US stocks slip deeper into a slump as recession fears grow

 Markets in Europe were mostly lower.
 The head of the European Central Bank warned that the economic outlook “is darkening” as high energy and food prices pushed up by the war in Ukraine sap consumer spending power.
 France, the EU’s second-biggest economy, forecast a substantial slowdown in economic growth next year.

-Losses were broad in U.S. markets and included banks, health care companies and energy stocks.
-Bank of America fell 2.2%, Medtronic dropped 1.6% and Marathon Oil slid 3%.
+Losses were broad in U.S. markets and included banks, health care companies and retailers.
+Bank of America fell 3% and Target fell 3.1%.

 The muted opening to the week comes amid an extended slump for major indexes.
 The benchmark S&P 500 is down more than 7% in September.
 Stocks have been weighed down by concerns about stubbornly hot inflation and the risk that central banks could push economies into a recession as they try to cool high prices on everything from food to clothing.
 Investors have been particularly focusing on the Federal Reserve and its aggressive interest rate hikes.